onnx/onnx/docs/IR.md

 There are two official ONNX variants; the main distinction between the two is found in the supported types and the supported operators.

-With respect to supported types, the __ONNX__ definition recognizes only tensors as input and output types, while the Classical Machine Learning extension. __ONNX-ML__, also recognizes sequences and maps.
+With respect to supported types, the __ONNX__ definition recognizes only tensors as input and output types, while the Classical Machine Learning extension. __ONNX-ML__ recognizes an extended set of types.

 The following data types are supported by ONNX for inputs and outputs of graphs and nodes as well as the the initializers of a graph.